gurudarshan266/Perfuse/README.md

 To run Chunk Server, please ensure that MySQL and Maven are installed

 To run Client and Storage server, run "source setup.sh" in their respective directories with root privileges.
+The script downloads and installs all the required modules like Google's gRPC, Protocol Buffer, DB plugins and compiles .proto files.

 Use "make clean" for Storage Server and Client to remove any chunks from the local cache.